SdanJ/COVID-19-Competition/README.md

 <p style = 'text-align: justify'>So, we can conclude that:</p>

-<span style="background-color:yellow"><b>Bangladesh, India and Sri Lanka showed the most obvious difference between two genders when it came to Covid-19 confirmed cases and death counts.
+<p style = 'text-align: justify'>Bangladesh, India and Sri Lanka showed the most obvious difference between two genders when it came to Covid-19 confirmed cases and death counts.
 And they all had much more males than females being attacked by the pandemic.
 For Pakistan and Brazil, the difference between genders was less obvious in the perspective of Covid-19 confirmed cases and death counts.
-For Indonesia and Egypt, it would be hard to say since there was no data for their gender related Covid-19 cases and death counts.</b></span>
+For Indonesia and Egypt, it would be hard to say since there was no data for their gender related Covid-19 cases and death counts.</p>

-(c).

 <p style = 'text-align: justify'>To see more specifically how people with different genders being involved in Covid-19 within a country, Bangladesh, which had the most obvious difference between two genders for Covid-19 confirmed cases and deaths, would be studied here.
 For this, here comes 2 pie charts showing exact ratio of males and female in confirmed cases and deaths. </p>